What is a retrospective?

 Change the retrospective questions

 Such a procedure will also keep the involvement of the participants at a satisfactory level — they might provide broad answers, shine a new light on things you haven’t noticed before, or provide solutions to problems that appeared in the last Sprint.
-Some of the options that you can choose from are “What should we start, stop, and continue doing?”, What does make us move forward?”, “What obstacles are holding us back?”, etc.
+Some of the options that you can choose from are “What should we start, stop, and continue doing?”, What does make us move forward?”, “What obstacles are holding us back?”, “Did we reach our Sprint goal?”, etc.

 Switch between the templates you’re working with